 Mr Rajak graduated from Nottingham in 2000 as one of 5 students in his year with Honours and received several undergraduate prizes.
-He undertook specialist ophthalmology training in the London region including at the Sussex Eye Hospital, Moorfields Eye Hospita and St Thomas’ Hospital.
+He undertook specialist ophthalmology training in the London region including at the Sussex Eye Hospital, Moorfields Eye Hospital and St Thomas’ Hospital.
 He did his first fellowship in oculoplastic (eyelid), orbital (eye socket) and lacrimal (tear drainage) at the Sussex Eye Hospital and his second fellowship at The Royal Adelaide Hospital, Australia.
-This is one of the most prestigious and demanding fellowships in the world and incorporates extensive training and surgery in many oculoplastics, but in particular eyelid tumour surgery, endoscopic surgery, lacrimal and orbital surgery (under pioneers in this field, Professor Dinesh Selva, Professor PJ Wormald and Associate Professor Alkis Psaltis), thyroid eye disease management and surgery and major combined head and neck cases with neurosurgery, craniofacial surgery and plastic surgery colleagues.
+This is one of the most prestigious and demanding fellowships in the world and incorporates extensive training and surgery in oculoplastics, but in particular eyelid tumour surgery, endoscopic surgery, lacrimal and orbital surgery (under pioneers in this field, Professor Dinesh Selva, Professor PJ Wormald and Associate Professor Alkis Psaltis), thyroid eye disease management and surgery and major combined head and neck cases with neurosurgery, craniofacial surgery and plastic surgery colleagues.

 Clinical and surgical skills